 Rules containing B0 are tricky to handle in an unbounded universe because every dead cell becomes alive in the next generation.
-If the rule doesn't contain S8 then the "background" cells alternate from all-alive to all-dead, creating a nasty strobing effect.
+If the rule doesn't contain Smax (where max is the number of neighbors in the neighborhood: 8 for Moore, 6 for Hexagonal or 4 for Von Neumann) then the "background" cells alternate from all-alive to all-dead, creating a nasty strobing effect.
 To avoid these problems, Golly emulates rules with B0 in the following way:

-In both cases, the replacement rule(s) generate patterns that are equivalent to the requested rule.
-However, you need to be careful when editing an emulated pattern in a rule that contains B0 but not S8.
+In all cases, the replacement rule(s) generate patterns that are equivalent to the requested rule.
+However, you need to be careful when editing an emulated pattern in a rule that contains B0 but not Smax.
 If you do a cut or copy then you should only paste into a generation with the same parity.

 Wolfram's elementary rules

 QuickLife supports Stephen Wolfram's elementary 1D rules.
 These rules are specified as "Wn" where n is an even number from 0 to 254.
 For example: